Svetoslav Petrov (footballer, born 1978)

-Svetoslav Petrov (Светослав Петров; born 12 February 1978) is a Bulgarian football manager and a former midfielder.
-He is the manager of Septemvri Sofia.
+Svetoslav Stefanov Petrov (Светослав Петров; born 12 February 1978) is a Bulgarian football manager and a former midfielder.

 Career

 Petrov began his professional career at native club Dobrudzha Dobrich during 1996.
 In December 1999, he was sold to CSKA Sofia, with whom in 2002-03 season he became a champion of Bulgaria.
 This was the first of the three league titles to come for CSKA in the 2000s.

 In 2004, Petrov was sold to Russian side Kuban Krasnodar for €500,000.
 He earned 32 appearances in the Russian Premier League and scored two goals, before a year later, he returned to Bulgaria, signing with Lokomotiv Sofia.

 In January 2006 he resided in Azerbaijan and signed with local team Neftchi Baku.
 In 2007 Petrov spent a half season on loan at Chinese Super League side Changchun Yatai, and helped them win the 2007 league title.

 In 2009, he returned to Bulgaria again and on 23 June 2009 he signed a 2-year contract with CSKA Sofia, where he remained until June 2010.

 In June 2010 Petrov signed with Kaliakra Kavarna, playing eight games until his retirement in December 2010.
-He played his last game on October 3, 2010 at the Kavarna Stadium against Akademik Sofia.
+He played his last game on 3 October 2010 at the Kavarna Stadium against Akademik Sofia.